 Now, Yoast SEO is fully activated on your blog.
 You can access the plugin’s settings through the ‘SEO’ menu in the sidebar and the ‘Yoast’ icon on top of your dashboard.

 Also, when editing a page or post, an SEO section appears below your WP editor.
 It shows you if your content is well optimized and if it is readable.
-For every content you create, check this section to know what to improve.
+For every content you create, therefore, check this section to know what to improve.

 Install other necessary plugins

-To improve the functionality of your WordPress site, you’ll need several WordPress plugins.
+In addition, to improve the functionality of your WordPress site, you’ll need several WordPress plugins.
 There are over 50,000 plugins in the WordPress plugin repository.
 So, how many plugins should you install?
 How many is too many?